Photography in Denmark: Daguerreotypes

 Its status in the history of Danish photography is rivalled by a portrait of Bertel Thorvaldsen sitting at an easel outside his studio in the garden of the Royal Danish Academy of Fine Arts at Charlottenborg Palace in Copenhagen.
-This daguerrotype was taken by the French photographer Aymard Charles Théodore Neubourg, who visited Copenhagen in the summer of 1840.
+This daguerreotype was taken by the French photographer Aymard Charles Théodore Neubourg, who visited Copenhagen in the summer of 1840.
 An examination of the circumstances under which it was taken reveals that the date was Sunday, 26 July 1840.
-It has also been noticed that Thorvaldsen is making the horn sign with what apparently is his left hand although, as a result of the daguerrotype mirror effect, it is actually his right hand.
+It has also been noticed that Thorvaldsen is making the horn sign with what apparently is his left hand although, as a result of the daguerreotype mirror effect, it is actually his right hand.
 This has been ascribed to the anxiety he must have experienced while facing the new mechanical device which could reveal even the slightest detail.